Principal Investigator--Virginia Matzek

 As a restoration ecologist she also is passionate about applying scientific research to practical problems of the environment, translating scientific knowledge into conservation actions, understanding motivations for conservation, and improving communication and collaboration between scientists, stakeholders, and the general public.
-Her approach to these questions range across disciplines, from ecology, biogeochemistry, and conservation biology to economics and policy.
+Her approach to these questions range across disciplines, from ecology, biogeochemistry, and conservation biology to economics, behavioral science, and policy.
 Click to download her CV or visit the departmental website.

 Lab Members & Alumni

 Pearce is a computer engineering student who programmed the web application for the California Riparian Ecosystems Estimator for Carbon, or CREEC.
 Pearce's work to make the design simple and intuitive for the user unfamiliar with carbon accounting impressed the tool's contractor, the California Department of Conservation.

 SOPHIA HUANG '16